YuweiUltra/coding-dojo/Day2.md

   3. Counting Sort (if the range of values is small): Count the occurrences of each value, then iterate through the counts to find the k-th largest element.
 Time complexity is O(n + r), where r is the range of values in the array.

 The answer for this question is very tricky.
-We use a monotonic queue.
+We use a `monotonic queue`.

 - If the number increases, delete smaller ones from the left of the queue and add the number to the queue.
 - If the number decreases, add it to the queue.